Nodal

 The "Perpetual Testing Initiative" has been expanded to allow you to design co-op puzzles for you and your friends!

-Why You'll Like It: Its first-person puzzle mechanics, memorable test environments, and clever writing make it a natural recommendation for anyone who loved Talos's structured problem-solving.
+Why You'll Like It: Its elegant first-person puzzle design, test-chamber structure, and AI-centered storytelling make it a natural recommendation for Talos fans.

 10. #10 Q.U.B.E.
 2